hallmx/fa_convnav/README.md

 With minor ammendments to the code, fa_convnav can be adapted for use with other CNN architectures and custom CNN models.

-**A note about naming.** Naming conventions for the elements of a CNN is confusing.
-Here we adhere as closely as possible to that used by pytorch and fastai.
+**A note about naming.** Naming conventions for the elements of a CNN is confusing with many terms such as layer nd module used interchangeably.
+Here use the following set of definitions to describe the lements of a CNN.

-*   **'layers'** are the information processing units of the model, e.g. `conv2d`, `batchnorm2d`, `maxpool`, `relu` etc
+*   **'layers'** are the information processing units of the model, they can be single elemenst (e.g. `conv2d`, `batchnorm2d`, `maxpool`, `relu` etc) or for larger models with deeply nested sequences, a short sequence of elements wrapped in a container element.
-*   **'modules'** may be layers but also container elements such as `cnn.sequential` or custom container elements such as resnet `BasicBlocks` or densenet `_DenseLayers`.
-Container modules can also contain the entire head or body of the model, or even the entire model.
+*   **'modules'** may be layers but also container elements wrapping a sequence of layers such as `cnn.sequential`.
-*   **'container'** elements do not do any information processing themselves but group CNN submodules and layers into functional units.
+*   **'container'** elements do not do any information processing themselves but group sequences of CNN layers or modules togather into functional units.
 *   **'elements'** are all the elements that make up the CNN, both container and non-container,  layers and modules.
-*  **'divisions'** refers to the head or body of a transfer learning model
+*  **'divisions'** refer to the head and body of a transfer learning model
+*  **'child containers'** the first tier of nested modules.
+As far as possble these match the modules returned with the fastai `model.named_children()` method.
+*   **'Blocks'** are the second tier of nested modules usually containing a repeating sequence of layers and given a specific name such as `BasicBlock` or `_DenseBlock`
 *  **'model'** refers to a pre-trained architecture imported from the fastai library or custom architecture with a body and head structure.
 *  **architecture** is an untrained neural network